1) GAIN CHILD CARE EXPERIENCE

 6) TRUST THE ADOPTION TEAM

-There is a wealth of expertise in Kent and no shortcut or decision will be taken if it is going to compromise your potential as an adopter.
+There is a wealth of expertise and no shortcut or decision will be taken if it is going to compromise your potential as an adopter.
 They have your best interest at heart.
 It is particularly key that you develop a strong relationship with your social worker and when the time comes, with the foster parent.

 7) COMPLETE A HOME STUDY